canonical/charm-relation-interfaces/interfaces/vault_kv/v0/README.md

 Provider expectations

 - Must provide the vault url
-- Must provide a key value mount, the mount name shall respect the following pattern: charm-<requirer app>-<user provided suffix>
+- Must provide a key value mount, the mount name shall respect the following pattern: `charm-<requirer app>-<user provided suffix>`
-- Must provide a role-id and role-secret-id for each unit.
+- Must create an approle restricted to the requiring unit's egress subnet.
-  The role-id and role-secret-id shall be provided in the form of a Juju secret.
+- Must create a Juju secret containing a role-id and role-secret-id for each unit
-  Usage of role-id and role-secret-id to access the KV backend shall be restricted to the unit's egress_subnet.
+- Must provide the Juju secret ID in the relation data.

 ### Requirer